crmne/paolino.me/_posts/2026-02-20-ruby-is-the-best-language-for-ai-apps.md

 The JavaScript community's response: zero upvotes on Reddit.
 14 GitHub stars.
 Top comments: "How's this different from AI SDK?" and "It's always fun when you AI bros post stuff.
 They all look and sound the same.
 Also, totally unnecessary."

 [RubyLLM][]: #1 on Hacker News. ~3,600 stars.
 5 million downloads.
-Half a million people using RubyLLM-powered apps today.
+Millions of people using RubyLLM-powered apps today.

 Same design.
 Wildly different reception.
 That tells you everything about which community is ready for this moment.